 Almond Butter Chocolate Cookies

-This is an old-fashioned recipe I have been making forever.
-Almond butter has a more subtle flavor, but you also can use peanut, of course.
-With or without chocolate chips (or chunks) these are super traditional cookies that won't let you down.
-Great for picnics, brunch tables, or as a snack, they freeze wonderfully!
+This is an old-fashioned recipe for soft cookies I have been making forever.
+Almond butter has a more subtle flavor, but you can also use peanut butter.
+With chocolate chips or chunks, these are super traditional cookies that won't let you down.
+They freeze wonderfully and are great for picnics, brunch tables, or as a snack!

 - Total Time: 30 minutes